Creating the perfect email marketing strategy: What you need to know

 Before you begin creating goals, take a moment to reflect upon what makes a good goal.
 Good goals are SMART goals.
 Here’s what SMART stands for:

-• Specific: Avoid creating vague goals.
-Be sure to include details around how you plan to reach your goal(s).
+- Specific: Avoid creating vague goals.
+Be sure to include details about how you plan to reach your goal(s).

 When you create any goal for your email marketing strategy, make sure it aligns with these five guidelines.